puppetlabs/device_manager/README.md

 ## Description

 Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
+This module manages the configuration file used by the `puppet device` command on Puppet agents, and provides additional resources.

+## What does this module provide?

+1. Allows for the configuration of `device.conf` via manifests or Hiera.
+1. Implements the equivalent of `runinterval` for devices.
+1. Provides a `puppet_device` task for direct orchestration of `puppet device` runs on newer Puppet agents.
-This module manages the configuration file used by the `puppet device` command on Puppet agents; defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device; provides a `puppet_device` task for direct orchestration of `puppet device` runs on Puppet agents; and provides indirect orchestration of `puppet device` runs on older Puppet agents that do not support tasks.
+1. Provides indirect orchestration of `puppet device` runs on older Puppet agents.
+1. Defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device.

 ## Usage